lai32290/favorite-files/README.md

 *   Quickly open files at bookmarked positions
 *   Organize bookmarks by file
 *   Add descriptions to bookmarks for better organization
+* Export and import favorite files and bookmarks to JSON file

 ## Usage